Code-Institute-Submissions/shashin/README.md

-#
+# One Way Photo

-This project is a assignment of the Full stack development course I am following at CodeInstitute to show my skills with HTML5 and CSS3 so far.
+This project is an assignment of the Full stack development course I am following at CodeInstitute to show my skills with HTML5 and CSS3 so far.

-Lon's photo-shop is a website designed to sell photo's that the photographer (me) has made over the last couple of years whilst travelling, the website allows the users to see the photos and buy a print out version in different sizes that will be send to them via post.
+One way photo is a website designed to sell photo's that the photographer (me) has made over the last couple of years whilst travelling, the website allows the users to see the photos and buy a print out version in different sizes that will be send to them via post.
 By introducing myself to the users there's a certain kind of trust build up, the user's will also be able to see more photographs and information about me in the links leading to the different social media platforms I use.
 If the user would like to come directly into contact with me there is also a posibility to send a direct message on the site itself.
-The personal information that is collected with the process of buying will not be sold to a third party which will be stated in the privacy policy provided at the bottom of the page.
+The personal information that is collected with the process of buying will not be sold to a third party which will be stated in the privacy policy provided at the purchase section, the user has to read and agree with the policy to continue.

-Essentially, this part is your sales pitch.
 ## UX

-*Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.*

-Lon's photo-shop is meant for people that are interested in photography and in this case mine specifically.
+One way photo is meant for people that are interested in photography and in this case mine specifically.
 They might have seen some of my work somewhere else online and now want to have some of it for themselves.
 So by making this website I give the users the ability to get a print out for themselves and to get to know me and my work even more.